Çerkes Ethem

-Çerkes Ethem (1886 – 21 September 1948, also known as Psheu Ethem; Adyghe language: Пщэу Iэтэм), known in English as Edhem the Circassian, was a Circassian Ottoman guerilla leader, social bandit, efe and soldier.
-He initially gained fame for establishing the Kuva-yi Seyyare and putting down multiple large-scale rebellions and gaining key major victories against the Greek armies invading Anatolia during the Turkish War of Independence.
+Çerkes Ethem (1886 – 21 September 1948, also known as Psheu Ethem; Adyghe language: Пщэу Iэтэм), known in English as Edhem the Circassian, was an Ottoman Circassian guerilla leader, social bandit, efe and soldier.
+He established the Kuva-yi Seyyare.

-In time, as Ethem's Islamic socialist views clashed with the Turkish nationalism of the Turkish National movement, he cut ties with them to act independently, and was later attacked and defeated by İsmet İnönü. İnönü later claimed that Ethem subsequently cooperated with the Greek army, a claim which has been rejected by Ethem himself and disputed by most historians.
+Initially siding with the Ankara Government, he put down multiple large-scale rebellions and gained several victories during the Turkish War of Independence.
+However, as Ethem's Islamic socialist views clashed with the Turkish nationalism of the Turkish National Movement, he cut ties with them to act independently, and was later attacked and defeated by İsmet İnönü.
+On 27 December 1920, Ethem was declared a "rebel" by the Ankara Government and on 26 January 1921, he surrendered to the Greek Army.
+After the Treaty of Lausanne, he moved to Greece and later travelled throughout the Middle East, seeking support to overthrow Mustafa Kemal.

+He is widely considered one of the most prominent "traitors" in Turkish national historiography, despite his prominent role at key junctures in the independence war: after his fallout with Ataturk and İnönü, his collaboration with Greece and his undisguised dislike of the new nationalist regime meant that he would be seen as a villain by the nation-state they founded.

 Early life and family

 His family, House of Dipsheu, was originally a famous pirate and bandit clan from the Ubykhia province of Circassia, who were exiled to Ottoman Empire in the 1860s during the Circassian genocide.

 Ethem was born in the Emre village of Bandırma as the son of Psheu Ali Bey.
-One of his brothers was a Member of Parliament for Saruhan (present-day Manisa) in the Grand National Assembly of Turkey's first legislative term and previously in the fourth term of the Chamber of Deputies of the Ottoman Empire.
-His other brother was a senior military officer who graduated from the Ottoman Military College in 1902.
+One of his brothers, Reshit, was a Member of Parliament for Saruhan (present-day Manisa) in the Grand National Assembly of Turkey's first legislative term and previously in the fourth term of the Chamber of Deputies of the Ottoman Empire.
+His other brother Tevfik was a senior military officer who graduated from the Ottoman Military College in 1902.

-Ethem the Circassian had blond hair, light blue eyes, and very pale skin, as described by Halide Edib Adıvar.
+Ethem had blond hair, light blue eyes, and very pale skin, as described by Halide Edib Adıvar.
 He stood at 2.00 m (6 ft 7 in) tall.